GT4SD/gt4sd-core/README.md

 <img src="./docs/_static/gt4sd_graphical_abstract.png" alt="logo" width="800">

-The GT4SD (Generative Toolkit for Scientific Discovery) is an open-source platform to accelerate hypothesis generation in the scientific discovery process.
+The **GT4SD** (Generative Toolkit for Scientific Discovery) is an open-source platform to accelerate hypothesis generation in the scientific discovery process.
 It provides a library for making state-of-the-art generative AI models easier to use.

 For full details on the library API and examples see the [docs](https://gt4sd.github.io/gt4sd-core/).
+Almost all pretrained models are also available via `gradio`-powered [web apps](https://huggingface.co/GT4SD) on HuggingFace spaces.

 ## Installation

-### requirements
+### Requirements

 Currently `gt4sd` relies on: